nlposs/NLP-OSS/CFP-One.md

 ----------------------------------------------------------------

-The Second Workshop for NLP Open Source Software (NLP-OSS) will be co-located with EMNLP 2023 on 05 Dec 2023.
+The Third Workshop for NLP Open Source Software (NLP-OSS) will be co-located with EMNLP 2023 on 06 Dec 2023.

 Focusing more on the social and engineering aspect of NLP software and less on scientific novelty or state-of-art models, the Workshop for NLP-OSS